The Anthony and Olimpia Barbera Fund

 Anthony and Olimpia Barbera Music Scholarship Fund

 The Barbera Scholarships were established in 1992 by Olimpia Barbera to honor the memory of her husband Anthony.
-The scholarships, usually ranging from $2000 to $4000, assist music students born and raised in Latin America in the pursuit of a degree in the Jacobs School of Music.
+The scholarships assist music students born and raised in Latin America in the pursuit of a degree in the Jacobs School of Music.

-To apply, the student should send a note of inquiry to the LAMC director, Carmen Helena Tellez at email@example.com; or mention the scholarship as he or she requests financial aid in the application form.
+To apply, the student should send a note of inquiry to Office of Admissions (firstname.lastname@example.org) and mention the scholarship as when requesting financial aid in the application form.
 The scholarship is competitve, and both academic records and a recommendation letter from the intended major teacher at Indiana University will be examined.

 Anthony Barbera, a pharmacist for Eli Lilly and Company for 40 years, began his career in Argentina, where he met and married pianist and teacher Olimpia Farina.
 They would spend the next 25 years living in Uruguay, Venezuela, Puerto Rico and Brazil before returning to the United States.
 "No matter where we lived or worked," Mrs. Barbera remarked, "our family was always enriched by these countries and their people.
 Since my life and work revolves around music, establishing this music scholarship at IU was a way of helping students from South America further their education at this prestigious school."